 The NSPCC will ensure that when collecting information such as debit cards, credit cards or personal data that this done so securely.
 We and our partners use TLS (Transport Level Security) to encrypt data sent between the customer and us or our partners.

 The NSPCC is PCI compliant and uses external Payment Card Industry (PCI) compliant providers to collect this data on our behalf.
 We do not store PCI data on our own systems.

 To protect yourself when sending us sensitive information, please ensure that you use devices running supported operating systems that are regularly patched, and incorporate some form of malware protection.
 Only connect your devices to networks that you trust.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts our website, you are responsible for keeping the password confidential.
 You agree not to share that password with anyone else.

-The personal information collected from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
+The personal data collected from you may, in very rare circumstances, be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 It may also be processed by individuals operating outside the EEA who work for us or working on our behalf.
 This includes staff engaged in, among other things, the processing of your payment details and the provision of support services.

 Unfortunately, the transmission of information via the Internet is never 100% secure and we cannot guarantee the security of your data transmitted to our website.
 This means any such transmission is at your own risk.

-To make sure we always have the most up-to-date information about how to contact you, we may also, from time to time, update your records to reflect any changes to your personal information.
+To make sure we always have the most up-to-date information about how to contact you, we may also, from time to time, update your records to reflect any changes to your personal data.